xvitaly/srcrepair/docs/source/cleanup.rst

  * damaged Steam installation (after running this, Steam client will be re-downloaded from official servers);
  * some other issues.

-.. index:: troubleshooting, principle of operation, recovery process
+.. index:: principle of operation, recovery process
 .. _cleanup-principle:

 Principle of operation